ChainSafe/chainbridge-celo/README.config.md

   //initializes configuration manager
   func NewConfigurationManager(configPath string) (*ConfigurationManager, error) {

-        // Perform initialization here
+        // Perform initialization here by calling createConfiguration() defined below.
         // 1. bind config.yaml
         // 2. bind environment variables

         return configManager, err
    }

-   // call this function any where in code to have access to configuration and getter functions to return
+   // call this function any where in code to have access to the configuration and its getter functions that return values func GetConfigManager() *ConfigurationManager {
-   // any parameter
-   func GetConfigManager() *ConfigurationManager {
 	 return configManager
    }